deltachat/deltachat-pages/en/help.md

 ### Was Delta Chat independently audited for security vulnerabilities? {#security-audits}

-The Delta Chat project underwent four independent security audits and one independent security analysis, from most recent to older:
+Yes.
+The Delta Chat project continously undergoes independent security audits and analysis, from most recent to older:

 - 2024 December, An [NLNET-commissioned Evaluation of rPGP](https://github.com/rpgp/docs/blob/main/audits/NGI%20Core%20rPGP%20penetration%20test%20report%202024%201.0.pdf) by [Radically Open Security](https://www.radicallyopensecurity.com/) took place.
 Two advisories were released about the findings of this audit: